seananderson/metafolio/inst/ms/ms.md

 ## Implications for salmon conservation

 Our results emphasize the importance of promoting ecological conditions that increase response diversity if stability is to be maintained in the face of environmental uncertainty.
-For example, since habitat heterogeneity can lead to local adaptation [e.g. @fraser2011], our results emphasize the need to maintain a diversity of salmon habitat [@rogers2008].
+Therefore, since habitat heterogeneity can lead to local adaptation [e.g. @fraser2011], our results emphasize the need to maintain a diversity of salmon habitat [@rogers2008].
 Our results can also inform decisions about salmon habitat prioritization.
 If conservation actions must be prioritized, then our model suggests we should focus on populations that aren't spatially contiguous to maximize diversity of response to the environment.
 Finally, our results demonstrate the advantages of avoiding structures that artificially remove response diversity.